 When: June 17th, 2015

-|I promise I’m house trained, haha….|
+|I promise I’m house-trained, haha….|

-I planned to go to Madrid for a long weekend a couple weeks before I flew back to the States for the summer.
+I planned to go to Madrid for a long weekend a couple of weeks before I flew back to the States for the summer.
 I was meeting up with a friend of my brother’s and she was going to show me around the city and help me cross a few touristy things off my list that I hadn’t been able to do yet.
 As well as explore “off the beaten path” locations and hidden corners of Madrid that only long-time city dwellers know about (or really clever and ambitious expats!).

-I lived in A Coruña at the time so I had to take the train and then the airport bus before I could arrive to the airport itself.
-All the way to the airport in Santiago on the bus, I had an urge to go to the bathroom.
+I lived in A Coruña at the time so I had to take the train and then the airport bus before I could arrive at the airport itself.
+All the way to the airport in Santiago on the bus, I had the urge to go to the bathroom.
 I used the bathroom before I boarded my flight and well…see the above picture for more details.
 Long story short, I really needed to go and ended up missing the mark so to speak in the process, haha.
 And then I went and boarded a flight for an hour and a half to Madrid, the capital city of the country and a booming metropolis full of people, especially trendy and stylish young people.

 |Hey, at least I finally found this legendary spot and realized what it was finally!|

-And what’s even worse is that while walking around Madrid in 100F+ weather for a few days, I managed to simultaneously get both a sunburn and a heat rash on my feet due to all the walking and sweating were doing.
+And what’s even worse is that while walking around Madrid in 100ºF+ weather for a few days, I managed to simultaneously get both a sunburn and a heat rash on my feet due to all the walking and sweating were doing.
 (And I didn’t think to put sunscreen on my feet…go figure on that one!)
 Of all the times I had been to Madrid or only passed through via the airport, this time may have been one of my most memorable visits ever.